-RESOLVED, BY THE COUNCIL OF THE CITY OF PHILADELPHIA, That the City of Philadelphia hereby declares January 30th, 2017, Fred Korematsu Day of Civil Liberties and the Constitution in Philadelphia.
+RESOLVED, BY THE COUNCIL OF THE CITY OF PHILADELPHIA, That the City of Philadelphia hereby declares January 30, 2018 Fred Korematsu Day of Civil Liberties and the Constitution in Philadelphia; and be it

-FURTHER RESOLVED, That an Engrossed copy of this resolution be presented to the Shofuso Japanese House and Garden in honor of its observance of Korematsu Day.
+FURTHER RESOLVED, That Engrossed copies of this resolution be presented to the Philadelphia Chapter of the Japanese Americans Citizens League as well as Shofuso Japanese House and Garden in honor of the observance of Korematsu Day.

-RESOLUTION NO. 170056 continued
+RESOLUTION NO. 180047 continued

-CERTIFICATION: This is a true and correct copy of the original Resolution, Adopted by the Council of the City of Philadelphia on the twenty-sixth of January, 2017.
+CERTIFICATION: This is a true and correct copy of the original Resolution, Adopted by the Council of the City of Philadelphia on the twenty fifth of January, 2018.